 The refugee resettlement agencies in Kentucky operate the Reception & Placement (R&P) program, meeting refugee needs upon first arrival.
 This includes welcoming clients at the airport, finding and furnishing a first home, applying for a social security card, scheduling of initial medical screenings, enrollment in all eligible social services and registration of children for school.
 These agencies also provide comprehensive post-arrival services including case management, employment services and English language training programs.

-Kentucky is considered a “Wilson Fish” state meaning that the statewide refugee resettlement program is managed by a nonprofit instead of the state government.
+In Kentucky the statewide refugee resettlement program is managed by a nonprofit instead of the state government.
 The Kentucky Office for Refugees (KOR) serves as the state refugee coordinator’s office and administers federal funding from the Office of Refugee Resettlement for post-arrival services.
 This department is located within Catholic Charities of Louisville.